-As a pioneer in her field, Professor Ruth Ballweg was one of the first physician assistants to receive formal training in southern Oregon (info from pahx.org).
+As a pioneer in her field, Professor Ruth Ballweg was one of the first physician assistants to receive formal training in southern Oregon.
 Attributing her success to her family, her mentors, and her various colleagues over the years, Ms. Ballweg began her career in 1978 after graduating from the MEDEX Northwest Physician Assistant Program at the University of Washington.
 Academically, she holds a Bachelor of Science in sociology and a Bachelor of Arts, both from Southern Oregon University.
 She became the director of the physician assistant program at MEDEX from 1985 to 2014, and is now Professor Emeritus at the institution.
-During this tenure, she received a Master of Public Administration from the University of Washington in 1997, as well as an honorary Doctor of Laws from Barry University in 1999.
-Ms. Ballweg is also licensed by the State Board of Medical Examiners in Oregon and Washington; and she is certified through the National Commission on Certification of Physician Assistants.
+During her tenure, she received a Master of Public Administration from the University of Washington in 1997, as well as an honorary Doctor of Laws from Barry University in 1999.
+Ms. Ballweg was licensed as a Physician Assistant by the State Boards of Medical Licensing in Oregon and Washington.
+She is currently a PA-C Emeritus by the National Commission on Certification of Physician Assistants.

 Contact Ms. Ballweg: